Monochorionic Twins with Selective Intrauterine Growth Restriction

 The treatment options along with expected pregnancy outcomes are listed below:

 1. Expectant Management: Prior to the development of the laser therapy outlined below, the treatment of this condition has been traditionally one of expectant management.
 This entails at least weekly ultrasound assessments of fetal wellbeing, amniotic fluid volume assessment, and Doppler studies of the umbilical artery, as well as sonograms to assess fetal growth about every three weeks.
 After 24 weeks’ gestation, parents traditionally discuss with their physicians whether there is a need for increased fetal surveillance, such as fetal heart rate monitoring, and if a course of steroids is required for fetal maturation therapy.
 Early delivery may be decided if fetal status is deemed nonreassuring based on fetal heart rate monitoring or ultrasound parameters.
 The challenge that this condition presents to parents and physicians alike is in regards to the timing of delivery.
 On the one hand, delay of delivery will reduce the complications associated with premature birth.
 On the other hand, prolongation of the pregnancy in this setting, particularly if findings suggestive of a nonreassuring fetal status are present, may result in the demise of one twin in the womb.
 This may occur in up to 40% of monochorionic twins with SIUGR.
 As described above, the death of one twin while in the womb may result in the concomitant demise of the other twin in as high as 40% of cases.
-If the other twin does survive, there is up to a 30% risk of subsequent neurologic handicap.
+If the other twin does survive, there is an increased risk of subsequent neurologic handicap.
 The demise of a twin results in these adverse effects on the other twin because of the blood vessels on the surface of the placenta that connect the circulatory systems of the babies – essentially linking the livelihoods of each baby to one another.

 2. Laser Therapy: This surgical approach utilizes an operative fetoscope to deliver laser energy that then seals off the offending blood vessels on the surface of the common placenta.
 Because the vascular connections between the two fetuses are sealed, no further blood exchange between the fetuses takes place.
 It has been theorized that elimination of the vascular communications may decrease or prevent harm to the surviving twin in the case of the demise of one twin.
 The magnitude of this potential benefit is unknown.
 A preliminary study comparing the outcomes of patients followed with expectant management versus those that underwent laser therapy did not show a difference in survival or in complications of the babies.
 However, this study was small and did not involve patients equally.